Nabarro uses the Financial Times to save time and aid decision-making

 Well-informed Nabarro lawyers give business-oriented advice.No time is wasted searching.
 Information is pertinent, focused and accessible.

-The FT’s international business intelligence helped LG deliver a superior client service and save time.
+The FT’s international business intelligence helped Nabarro deliver a superior client service and save time.

 Nabarro is a major UK commercial law firm that offers a broad range of corporate legal services to major national and international clients.
 With offices in London, Sheffield and Brussels, Nabarro is a growingpartnership with over 130 partners leading more than 420 lawyers.